 Josh is missing out on £92 of tax free pay each week (£192 due, less the £100 used by the main job).
 So he is paying £18.40 too much tax each week.
 Josh is paying £18 a week in tax, but he should be paying nothing.
 To correct this, he would need to ask HMRC to divide his personal allowance between both jobs.
 If he does this he will need to keep HMRC updated with any changes or he could pay the wrong amount of tax later in the year.

 There are two possible solutions to this problem:

 1) You may ask your tax office to divide your personal allowance between two jobs.
 Only do this if your income from each job is predicable and stable.
 You also need to review the position regularly to ensure that the split continues to be appropriate

 2) You may wait until the end of the tax year and ask HMRC for a refund, or wait for HMRC to carry out their tax year-end reconciliation of employers returns – in which case you should be sent a P800 tax calculation and a repayment in July / August after the end of the tax year .
 If you are asked to send in the P60 forms from all your jobs to HMRC, make sure that you take copies of the P60s for your records

 You receive the state pension:

 If you receive the state pension, and either work or have a separate occupational or private pension then your tax code will be quite complex.
-Because the Department of Work and Pensions do not operate PAYE, no tax can be deducted from your state pension through a BR code.
+The Department of Work and Pensions do not operate PAYE on the state pension, so no tax will be deducted from your state pension at source – even though it is taxable income.

 Our helpline offers professional, free, confidential advice to people on low incomes